 This series, entitled Affamées, is a feminine, plural french word for Starving.

-Being in a long distance relationship from Paris to New-York, I first used photography as a vehicle for capturing the fleeting moments spent with my girlfriend, after months being apart, starving for an embrace or a touch.
+When my girlfriend and I met in 2019 while she was studying abroad in Paris, I already felt compelled, as a photographer, to take pictures of her before she had to go back to the USA.
+I then used photography as a vehicle for capturing the fleeting moments spent with her, after months being apart, starving for an embrace or a touch.

 In a world where lesbian visibility is near non existent in the mainstream media, yet predominant in the pornographic culture, the fetishization of lesbians and queer women seems inevitable.